nextflow-io/nextflow/docs/workflow.md

     mode 'copy'

     'foo/' {
-        enabled params.save_foo
         mode 'link'
     }
 }
 ```

-In this example, the following publish options are applied:

-- All files will be copied by default

-- Files published to `foo/` will be hard-linked, overriding the default option.
-Additionally, these files will be published only if `params.save_foo` is true.
+In this example, all files will be copied by default, and files published to `foo/` will be hard-linked, overriding the default option.

 Available options:

 `contentType`
 : *Currently only supported for S3.*
 : Specify the media type a.k.a.
 [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_Types) of published files (default: `false`).
 Can be a string (e.g. `'text/html'`), or `true` to infer the content type from the file extension.

-`enabled`
-: Enable or disable publishing (default: `true`).

 `ignoreErrors`
 : When `true`, the workflow will not fail if a file can't be published for some reason (default: `false`).